Naturaily/Naturaily-netlify/_posts/2019-05-20-skip-sentry-slack-notifications-unless-a-specific-count-of-retries-in-sidekiq.md

   avatar: /assets/images/arek.jpg
   label: Arek Poczobut
   value: author-18
+  slug: arek-poczobut
 image: >-
   /assets/images/how-to-skip-sentry-slack-notifications-until-a-specific-count-of-retries-in-sidekiq.jpg
 text-preview: >-
   We’ve been working on integrations of many different warehouse systems with the Shopify platform.
 All data exchange between them utilizes Sidekiq workers’ background jobs.
 Generally, we want to be notified about the first occurrence of an error.
 So most exceptions are caught by Raven and sent to Sentry.
 tags:
   - Ruby on Rails development
 ---